rkml14/17-Social-Network/README.md

 Things I learned from this application:
 - Relation between Express.js, NoSQL and MongoDB
 - MongoDB ODM
-- The seperation of routes & controllers
+- The separation of routes & controllers
 - The creation of MongoDB database & collections
 - Creation of the new type of schema for NoSQL
 - Gained even more understanding of how to use Insomnia to test API routes